-We used the sea otter presence for the Near Island Channel area from surveys and analyses conducted by ABR, Inc. (2016).
+We used the sea otter density for the Whittier area from surveys and analyses conducted by Esslinger (2021).
 Methods and assumptions for these surveys can be found in the original publication.
-We assumed that the distribution of daily total counts of sea otters during Trident's work period would be similar to that observed during the Kodiak Ferry Terminal work.

 We used sound source verification from recent pile-driving activities in a number of locations within and beyond Alaska to generate sound level estimates for construction activities.
 Environmental conditions in these locations, including water depth, substrate, and ambient sound levels are similar to those in the project location, but not identical.
 Further, estimation of ensonification zones were based on sound attenuation models using a practical spreading loss model.
 These factors may lead to actual sound values differing slightly from those estimated here.